 Unlimited local alcoholic and non-alcoholic beverages including beer, wine and spirits 10.00-23.00.

 Facilities► View all

 International buffet restaurant

-Offering breakfast, lunch, dinner and Mexican or Oriental themed evenings with show cooking.
+Offering breakfast, lunch, dinner with show cooking stations.

 Rooms ► View all

-Twin room with sea view sleeps up to 3 adults or 2 adults and 2 children, with twin beds and a double sofa-bed.
+Twin room sleeps up to 3 adults or 2 adults and 2 children, with twin beds, a double sofa-bed and a shower or bath.
 Minibar and safety deposit box at a charge.
 Cots are available.